-The careers service meets with every child with an EHCP from Year 9 to advice on option choices and programmes for Post-16 and beyond.
-Our Foundation learning programme in the 6^{th} form is designed as a bridge between school and college as students will have the opportunity to be exposed to various courses in order to transition into employment and training through our partner providers.
+In addition to the Character Development Days, the Careers' Services meet with every child with an EHCP from Year 9 to advice on option choices and programmes for Post-16 and beyond.
+Our Foundation learning programme in the 6th form is designed as a bridge between school and college as students will have the opportunity to be exposed to various courses in order to transition into employment and training through our partner providers.